Skip to main content

 Overview

-The Elder Justice Initiative, in collaboration with the Office for Victims of Crime, will host the first National Elder Abuse Multidisciplinary Team (MDT) Summit.
-The goal of the Summit is to advance the elder abuse MDT field beyond systems collaboration toward the adoption of practices that contribute to increasing access to justice for older Americans.
+The Elder Justice Initiative, in collaboration with the Office for Victims of Crime, hosted the first National Virtual Elder Abuse Multidisciplinary Team (MDT) Summit on May 29th-30th 2025.
+The goal of the Summit was to advance the elder abuse MDT field beyond systems collaboration toward the adoption of practices that contribute to increasing access to justice for older Americans.
 Adoption of these practices promotes engagement, provides older victims with a better experience while they are in the system, and contributes to their recovery and well-being long after exiting the system.

 Program Highlights